tokenized/docs/example-pizza-coupons.md

 The smart contract receives the transaction and unpacks the details.
 After making sure that the details are valid, the smart contract responds with an Asset Creation action which generates the points and gives them to Dominic's wallet.
 He now has 10,000 loyalty points which he can hand out to customers.
 Because customers will give them back to him to redeem pizza, he only needs as many as might be outstanding at any time.
 The loyalty program is set to expire with the lease on his restaurant but Dominic plans to modify the asset when he extends so that the program is always in place.

-### Doing Business
+### First Customer
 Dominic opens his store to great fanfare, and has people lined up for his first night in business.

 His first customer (Harry) asks to purchase a hawaiian pizza with extra pineapple and two pints of Dominic's locally sourced craft beer, and asks to pay in eAUD.
-The process uses a point of sale protocol specifically for use in retail.
+The process uses a point of sale protocol and an NFC enabled cashpoint.
 The image below details the order of operations:

 ![Dominic's Pizza - Harry's transfer, order of operations](https://raw.githubusercontent.com/tokenized/docs/master/images/dominics-pizza-harry-transfer-order-of-operations.svg?sanitize=true "Dominic's Pizza - Harry's transfer, order of operations") {.frame .centered .padded}